The following workshops/masterclasses were available for those wanting an in-depth experience as part of the Conference.

-In this workshop, activities will include reviewing exhibition labels, looking at exhibition plans in relation to message position, and considering different storytelling forms and tools to meet objectives.
-We’ll also touch on ways to embrace Indigenous languages to support awareness and learning.
+In this workshop, activities included reviewing exhibition labels, looking at exhibition plans in relation to message position, and considering different storytelling forms and tools to meet objectives.
+We also touched on ways to embrace Indigenous languages to support awareness and learning.

 ● The characteristics of museum visitors – how they receive content in exhibitions/3-D space, and what that means for how we present/write stories

 ● The importance of key ideas

 ● The characteristics of effective storytelling and how they can apply to exhibitions – including what we can do in this environment that isn’t possible elsewhere

 Anyone with a base knowledge of exhibition interpretation (and particularly narrative-based interpretation) who’s keen to develop their thinking and approaches.